zyphlar/influxdb.org/source/docs/index.md

 ### The Admin Interface

 You can also explore data through the administrative interface.
-If you created a database on [Play you can get to it here](http://sandbox.influxdb.org:9062), or on your [localhost here](http://localhost:8083).
+If you created a database on Play, you can get to it [here](http://sandbox.influxdb.org:9062), or on your localhost [here](http://localhost:8083).
 There you'll be able to issue queries, see basic visualizations, and tables of the raw results.